kraashen/kraashen.github.io/content/snippets/cli-tools.md

 ---

 Collection of notes about some of my favourite or otherwise great tools encountered.
-Some I have used, some only encountered yet / read about but heard good things about.
+Some I have used, some only encountered, heard good things about or otherwise read about, and adding to the list to be checked out later.

 💡 = "note to self" for curiosity, to be checked out